Why Should I Use Time Tracking in Project Management Software?

-For many businesses, time tracking apps have become vital tools, providing leaders with information they can use to make work go smoother and keep teams on the track.
+For many businesses, time tracking apps have become vital tools, providing leaders with information to make work smoother and keep teams on track.

 The best time tracking app is integrated right into your project management software.
 That way, time can be automatically assigned to tasks, and you never have to worry about trying to transfer data or synchronize two separate systems.

-With time tracking, you can monitor progress in real time and capture the data needed for accurate future project estimates.
-Data from time tracking apps can also help reveal pressing issues about the personnel and resources involved in completing a project.
+With time tracking, you can monitor progress in real-time and capture the data needed for accurate future project estimates.
+Data from time tracking apps can also reveal pressing issues about the personnel and resources involved in completing a project.